BRUINS (1-2-0) at HURRICANES (0-2-1)

 returned the favor by shutting out Carolina.

-Big Story: The teams essentially swapped defenseman during the offseason when the Hurricanes traded Joe Corvo
+The teams essentially swapped defenseman during the offseason when the Hurricanes traded Joe Corvo

 to the Bruins and signed Tomas Kaberle